pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 we cannot just remove methods from the `impl`s willy-nilly, as that would cause the compiler to reject the trait implementation.

+{% marginblock %}
+Did you see this coming?
+{% endmarginblock %}
-... unless you do some work up front ... (can you see it coming?)
+So, you have to keep that `impl` entirely intact... unless you do some work up front ...

+Here's the trick around that.
-Namely, first add a trait default implementation:
+First add a trait default implementation:

 Change:
 ```rust